-LOWER MANHATTAN INFORMATION PROGRAM --- The Lower Manhattan Public Information Campaign (LowerManhattan.info) provides people who live, work and visit Lower Manhattan with a single source for essential news and information about the area and its recovery.
-This public information program is led by the City of New York in partnership with the LMDC, New York State, and the federal government in conjunction with partner agencies and organizations at the local, state, and federal level. ---WEBSITE--- The centerpiece of the LowerManhattan.info campaign is a comprehensive website, www.LowerManhattan.info, which offers regularly updated news and information for area residents, workers, and visitors.
+LOWER MANHATTAN INFORMATION PROGRAM --- The Lower Manhattan Public Information Program provides people who live, work and visit Lower Manhattan with a single source for essential news and information about the area and its recovery.
+This public information program is led by the City of New York in partnership with the LMDC, New York State, and the federal government in conjunction with partner agencies and organizations at the local, state, and federal level. ---WEBSITE--- The centerpiece of the Program is a comprehensive website, www.LowerManhattan.info, which offers regularly updated news and information for area residents, workers, and visitors.
 Topics include transportation and transit; health, safety and security; rebuilding plans and progress; assistance and incentives; community involvement opportunities; things to do; and Lower Manhattan history.
-The site received 95,086 visitors in April 2004, 104,200 visitors in May 2004 and 103,124 in June 2004.---NEWSLETTER--- The eighth quarterly newsletter will be distributed the first week in August 2004.
-There are currently over 385 businesses and organizations on the distribution list.
-Over two thousand copies of the newsletter's next edition will be shipped to LMDC's information kiosk located at the World Trade Center Subway/Path Station. ----CONSTRUCTION SIGNS--- As part of the campaign, construction signs were recently installed at NYU Downtown Hospital and the campaign is currently engaged in content creation and design for another six projects. ----ADVERSTISING--- Quarter-page color advertisements are running in the Tribeca Tribune, Downtown Express, Crains, and Metro throughout the summer.
-Additional advertising for both the Path trains and local phone booths are planned for late July, and 80,000 palm cards have been produced for distribution in July. ---ADDITIONAL OUTREACH--- The campaign recently increased the presence of staff and volunteers on the streets to almost 160 hours, handing out both joint LMDC palm cards as well as LowerManhattan.info cards.
-The campaign is also continuing to reach out to large corporations, small businesses and residents.
-The one-on-one grassroots campaign was very successful in June, introducing the campaign to 140 Lower Manhattan small businesses and organizations.
-Additionally, they sent information packets to community organizations, property managers, as well as to large corporations asking for their help in distributing information.
-LowerManhattan.info continues to attend community meetings and coordinate with other city agencies. ---AWARDS--- The campaign recently won several awards: The New York Chapter of the Public Relations Society of America awarded two Big Apple awards in the categories of Community Relations and Best Use of Online or Interactive Technology, The Center for Digital Technology awarded it "Most Innovative.
-This quarter ending September 30, 2004, the Lower Manhattan.info site had 122,012 visits in July, 116,929 in August, and 129,570 visits in September.
-The eighth quarterly newsletter was distributed in August and had a circulation of 200,000.
-There are over 400 businesses and organizations on the distribution list.
-As part of the campaign, over 24 new signs were installed at various construction projects downtown.
-Numerous ads have also run in several New York newspapers highlighting the site.
-Advertising for the site was also conducted in the PATH trains and stations and in local telephone booths.
+On average, more than five stories are uploaded on a weekly basis.
+The site received 128,336 visits in October 2004, 118,885 visits in November 2004 and 133,455 in December 2004.
+The top three most viewed pages after the main homepage are: Get There and Get Around page, Freedom Tower Slide Show, and the WTC Site Design Static Content. --- NEWSLETTER --- There are currently more than 385 businesses and organizations on the distribution list for the newsletter.
+Also, hundreds of the newsletters were distributed at LMDC's information kiosk located at the World Trade Center Subway/Path Station.
+The next newsletter is scheduled for printing in late January. ---ADVERSTISING--- Ads continue to be placed at PATH trains/stations and telephone kiosks around New York City. ---ADDITIONAL OUTREACH--- LowerManhattan.info continues to attend community meetings and coordinate with other city agencies. --- AWARDS --- The Program has won several awards, including the New York Metro Chapter of the Public Relations Society of America's Big Apple award in the categories of Community Relations and Best Use of Online or Interactive Technology, and the Center for Digital Technology's "Most Innovative" award.